dragondev-king/React-Redux-example/README.md

 1. Install your dependencies with ```npm install```
 2. Run your application with ```npm start```
 3. Read index.js
-4. Read the all the files in the 'Redux' folder
+4. Read all the files in the 'Redux' folder
 5. Read all the .js files in the 'React_Components' folder

 ---